steq28/whisper_video_to_text/README.md

 # Whisper AI Video Transcript Generator

 This Python script utilizes the Whisper AI API to generate transcript text for all video files within a specified folder.
+It automates the process of extracting spoken content from videos, making it convenient for various applications such as video indexing, content analysis, and accessibility enhancements.

 ## Requirements